rpryzant/causal-text/README.md

 ```
 python main.py --run_cb
 ```
-Run the full TextCause algorithm on your dataset:
+Run the full TextCause algorithm on a dataset of your choosing:
 ```
 python main.py --run_cb --data /path/to/your/data.tsv
 ```